 - Possibility to include up to four generations in an application;

-- Possibility of working in Malta and any other EU country.
+- Possibility of working and studying in Malta and any other EU country.

 Having an alternative residence in Malta is a smart investment for families interested in having a base in Europe.
 This, in turn, grants families a safe harbour, a Mediterranean lifestyle, and top education opportunities.

-Schengen Area – The Malta Golden Visa Programme
+Schengen Area And The Malta Golden Visa Programme

-The Schengen Area comprises 26 European states that have officially abolished passport and other types of border control.
+The Schengen Area comprises 26 European states that have officially abolished passport, this includes the Maltese passport and other types documents and procedures of border control.
 This effectively works as a single jurisdiction for international travel purposes, with a common visa policy.